katzfuss-group/GPvecchia-Laplace/README.md

 # GPVecchia-Laplace
 This repository contains code related to Vecchia-Laplace Approximations for Generalized GP's paper, excluding the package GPVecchia.
+Release v0.2-alpha is recommended for reproducibility.

 The MODIS folder contains the MODIS satellite data sample, along with a short R script to extract the raw data and create an RData file for performing analysis.